In Ghana there is a mixed system of English common law and customary law.

 Foreign investor rules

-Foreign investors are required to satisfy the provisions of the GIPC as well as the provisions of sector-specific laws where applicable.
+Foreign investors are required to satisfy the provisions of the GIPC Act as well as the provisions of sector-specific laws where applicable.

 - Regulation